quasilyte/benchstat.el/docs/troubleshooting.md

 help if you target lexical binding.

 Be sure that Emacs process gets enough resources, otherwise the results will contain more noise.
+In general, Emacs 25 performance can be more unpredictable than in Emacs 24.

 ### Negative execution time with warnings